shikharmittal04/lyman-a/README.md

 `music_param_file.conf` to generate the initial conditions.
 `ramses_param_file.txt` to generate the cosmological simulation boxes.

+The version of `RASCAS` used for this work will be made public later elsewhere.

 `21cmsig.py` is the main code that reads the gas density, temperature and neutral hydrogen fraction from `RAMSES` and p<sub>α</sub> from `RASCAS` and calculates various quantities such as Lyα coupling and 21-cm signal in 3D space.
 The outputs are in a 3D array.

 `haloesinfo.py` runs a halo finder on your `RAMSES` snapshot.
 Then it will generate an unformatted-sequential binary file to be used by the code `PhotonsFromHaloes.f90`.
 The first level is the number of haloes (N), the second to (N+1)th level are the positions in code units and finally, we have the box luminosity in units of number of photons per second.